MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms.md

 <sup>1</sup> Traditional debuggers that attach directly to a process, such as WinDbg.exe, are blocked for shielded VMs because the VM's worker process (VMWP.exe) is a protected process light (PPL).
 Alternative debugging techniques, such as those used by LiveKd.exe, are not blocked.
-Unlike shielded VMs, the worker process for encryption supported VMs do not run as PPLs so traditional debuggers like WinDbg.exe will continue to function normally.
+Unlike shielded VMs, the worker process for encryption supported VMs does not run as a PPL so traditional debuggers like WinDbg.exe will continue to function normally.

 Both shielded VMs and encryption-supported VMs continue to support commonplace fabric management capabilities, such as Live Migration, Hyper-V replica, VM checkpoints, and so on.